 At St. Luke, we take pastoral care very seriously.
-Our Pastor, Pastor Fredrick Marcoux, is always available for consultation and spiritual direction.
-Please make an appointment through the church office if you would like to meet with him.
-His normal hours in his church office are Wednesdays from 9:00am to 2:00pm, or at other times by appointment.
-Our Pastor regularly visits members and friends at home when they are sick or housebound, and is happy to take Holy Communion to those who are shut-in.
-We also have a group of 10 Stephen Ministers, who are available for consultation and pastoral care, and who may also take Holy Communion to the sick and homebound.
+Pastor Josh is always available for consultation and spiritual direction.
+Please do not hesitate to make an appointment through the church office if you would like to meet with him.
+Our pastor regularly visits members and friends at home when they are sick or housebound, and he is happy to bring Holy Communion to anyone who desires it.
+We also have a great team of lay Stephen Ministers, who are available for consultation and pastoral care.
+You can read more about them below.